North Lanarkshire Challenge

 Award groups are run in many settings including; schools, colleges, community centres and uniformed organisations.

-Dynamic Youth Awards (DYA) externally quality assured by Scottish Qualifications Authority (SQA) and are credit rated on the Scottish Credit and Qualifications Framework (SCQF) where they sit at level 3.
+Dynamic Youth Awards (DYA) is externally quality assured by the Scottish Qualifications Authority (SQA) and are credit rated on the Scottish Credit and Qualifications Framework (SCQF) where they sit at level 3.